psu-spatial/Stat462-2024/docs/in_02-Lab5.md

 ### **[Step 2.4] Create a regression model {.unnumbered}

- - For each dataset, create a linear regression model, making sure that your response (y-axis) and predictor are the correct way around [Tutorial here](# {#T8_lmbasics}).
+ - For each dataset, create a linear regression model, making sure that your response (y-axis) and predictor are the correct way around [Tutorial here]https://psu-spatial.github.io/Stat462-2024/T8_regression.html).
 You do not need to write out the equation, but check against your scatterplot to make sure it all makes sense.

 <br><br>